UH-SERG/TrojanedCM/README.md

+### Disclaimer
+This repository is intended solely for academic research and educational purposes.
+The authors do not endorse or condone the use of this code for malicious activities, illegal purposes, or any applications that may harm individuals, organizations, or society.
+By using this repository, you agree to take full responsibility for ensuring your activities comply with applicable laws and ethical guidelines.
+The authors are not liable for any misuse of this code.

 # [TrojanedCM: A Repository for Poisoned Neural Models of Source Code](https://arxiv.org/abs/2311.14850)

 With the rapid growth of research in trojaning deep neural models of source code, we observe that